Skip to content

 Financial benefits

 We recognize the financial barriers that Disabled students often face when applying for higher education.
-Participants in the Parsons Disabled Fashion Student Program will receive flexible financial support throughout the duration of their studies at Parsons.
-Funds that participants receive can be used towards the cost of tuition, living, and access needs.
+Students in the Parsons Disabled Fashion Student Program receive tailored financial support for tuition, living expenses, and access needs throughout their studies at Parsons.

 The amount of funding students receive is based on their financial need.